 Looking back through my order history, I also saw that my very first Amazon order was placed back in 2002 when I purchased the Dave Matthews Band, Live at Folsom Field, album.
 Yup, that sounds about right for my 2002 self.
 For years, it was just books, CDs, and DVDs in my order history, until 2008, when Amazon expanded its selection and I realized how convenient it was.
 Somewhere around 2014, I must have started wearing my pajamas full time, but it wasn’t until last year that I truly went crazy ordering anything and everything.

 Coffee ice cream has been my favorite for as long as I can remember, even back before I drank coffee.
 The only time I’ll veer from it is when I’m craving Oreo ice cream (or if coffee heath bar is on the menu!), so why not combine the two and call it a day?
 And if you have the opportunity to give anything in life a birthday cake flair, I say go for it!
-Call me “basic” if you will, but rainbow sprinkles really do make everything more fun.
+Call me “basic” if you will, but rainbow sprinkles really do make everything more fun and birthday cake ice cream always has sprinkles.
+Even Birthday Cake Oreos have sprinkles, which is the happiest thing ever.

 But still.
-I’m really not sure I could have turned down this coffee ice cream.
+I’m really not sure I could have turned down this coffee birthday cake Oreo ice cream.
 Even if my hands fell off.
+WORTH IT.

 Plus, even though ice cream isn’t typically a breakfast food, I’m working on justifying the idea that coffee ice cream can technically be a breakfast food.
 Because coffee with cream and sugar is totally a normal thing people do.
-The Oreo cookies might throw a bit of a kink in my plans, but I think I can work around that (AKA conveniently forget that eating cookies for breakfast could potentially be a problem).
+The Birthday Cake Oreos might throw a bit of a kink in my plans, but I think I can work around that (AKA conveniently forget that eating cookies for breakfast could potentially be a problem).

 I’ve made coffee ice creams before, but this time I added a bit more espresso for a deeper, more robust flavor.
 In my mind, there’s no such thing as too much coffee (or caffeine!
 I’m one of those crazies who can drink a couple cups of coffee at 11:00 p.m. and fall right to sleep.
 Not sure if that says more about how I’m not affected by caffeine or about how freaking tired I always am).
 There’s also no such thing as too many sprinkles, which is why I added more to the ice cream, despite the fact that the Oero cookies already involved rainbow confetti.